google/flutter-desktop-embedding/README.md

 `doctor` support for Windows and Linux is coming soon; in the meantime the requirements are:
-* Linux: Make, and a recent version of GCC.
+* Linux: Make, and a recent version of clang.
 * Windows: Visual Studio 2017 or 2019, including the "Desktop development with C++" workload.